phips/custom-freebsd/README.md

-# mi-freebsd-10
+# custom-freebsd-13

-This repo allows one to create a custom ISO with the necessary packages and tooling for deploying on SmartOS and Joyent Public Cloud.
+Create a custom FreeBSD ISO that will install unattended.
+Based on [mi-freebsd-10](https://github.com/joyent/mi-freebsd-10) by Joyent.

 ## Requirements

-This must be run on a FreeBSD machine or VirtualMachine.
+This must be run on a FreeBSD host as user root.

 ## Setup

-Before using mi-freebsd-10, please install the following packages:
+Before using this you need to install the following packages:

 ```
-pkg install -y bash rsync cdrtools git
+pkg install -y zsh rsync cdrtools git
 ```

 ## Usage